 Shopping cart abandonment

-- “Wanted to do more research.”
+- “I wanted to do more research.”

 - “Found it cheaper elsewhere.”

-Conclusion: eCommerce usability is a trade of its own
+Conclusion: ecommerce usability is a trade of its own